slowernews/wisdom-tldr/chapters/chapter_appendix.md

     > *'The four most expensive words in the English language: «This time is different».'
     > *'Reality continues to ruin my life.' -- Bill Watterson*
     > *'I remember a humoristic Soviet daily wall calendar that said: «And then we'll destroy the cranes, and the whole world will wonder how we built these pyramids.»'
-- There’s a great joke about an automated car plant in Japan, where the machines work in the dark (no need for light, they don’t have eyes) and there are only two living things authorized to be on the factory floor – a man and a dog.
-What’s the man there for?
-His job is to feed the dog.
-What’s the dog for?
-The dog keeps the man from touching any of the machines.

-> *'If you want to keep a secret, you must also hide it from yourself.' -- George Orwell*
+> *'If you want to keep a secret, you must also hide it from yourself.' -- George Orwell* -->

-SEX:
-    > *'You should have sex more than you think you should, as pizza.'*
-    > *'When it's good is good.
-When it's bad it gets in your shirt.'*
-WHERE IS HOME?
-    > *'Home is where the bra isn´t.'*
-    > *'Home is where the parking lot is'*
-WHAT IS LOVE?
-    > *'What you call love was invented by guys like me to sell nylons.' -- Don Draper*
-    > *'I really don’t know what «I love you» means.
-I think it means «don’t leave me here alone».' -- Neil Gaiman*
-    > *'I am a cage in search for a bird.' -- Franz Kafka* -->